AutoConX/CoreConX/README.md

 ## Contributing

-We welcome contributors to the codebase and documentation.
-If you want to help out, here are some considerations and tips:
+We welcome contributors to code and documentation alike.
+If you want to help out, here are some considerations:

   1. Use a code editor that supports [EditorConfig](http://editorconfig.org/).
 This will keep the codebase consistent.
   1. Keep your pull request atomic.
 The smaller and more focused a pull request is, the more likely it is to be accepted.